lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 :command:`autopep8`\ ʼs changes must always be validated before committing.

-Style changes must be encapsulated in a distinct commit (see :ref:`git-commit-organization-logical-units` in :doc:`../processes/workflow`).
+Style changes must be encapsulated in a distinct commit (see :ref:`git-commit-organization-logical-units`).

 .. note::